BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 summary(bedbugs_scan, threshold = 3)
 ```

 Calling `summary` on the scan object shows us a single marker on linkage group 12 (referred to a chromsome here) at 21.9 cM may be a QTL.
 It also returns something called a `lod` - this is a LOD score and for this marker it is 6.84.
+Side note: The `threshold = 3` argument told R to only show markers with a LOD score of more than 3.
+Try removing the argument and see what happens!

 Let's plot the LOD distribution to get a better idea of what is going on.